ccsjib/bmwgpt/SETUP.md

 # Setup and Installation

-## Option 1: Quick Start (Web Application)
+## Option 1: Web-Hosted App

 Simply head to this link: [BMWChat](https://bmwchat.streamlit.app)

-## Option 2: Local Installation (Developers)
+## Option 2: Local Installation

-If you prefer to run the code locally or want to contribute, follow these steps.
+If you need to run the code locally, follow these steps.

 ### Prerequisites
-* Python 3.8 or higher
+* Python 3.9/3.10 (MacOS comes standard with 3.9.6 currently)
 * Git

 ### 1. Clone the Repository